 - Students must be at least 16 years old and not attending high school

 - Application

-- Interview by a guidance counselor
+- ► Interview by a guidance counselor

 - Physical Examination, Ten Panel Drug Screen, and Level II Background Check

-- ► Fees for Supplies and textbooks
+- ▶ Fees for Supplies and textbooks

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.
-Call (305) 557-1100 for more information.